Nowcasting using regression on signatures: Theory

 \subsection{Discrete time state-space models}

-We begin by introducing the notation that we use throughout the paper and recapping the classic discrete time Kalman filter (see \citet{bertsekas2012dynamic} for an overview).
+First, we recap the classic discrete-time Kalman filter (see \citet{bertsekas2012dynamic} for an overview).

 Suppose that we have a hidden process $Y \in \mathbb{R}^d$ that we cannot directly measure, but would like to infer from an observed process $X \in \mathbb{R}^m$.
-At each time $t$, the Kalman filter splits into two stages.
-The first is the \textit{prediction} stage: given our previous estimate of $Y_{t-1}$, how can we model its evolution to $Y_t$?
-The second is the \textit{correction} stage: as more measurements are made, and we obtain information $X_t$, how can we use this to update the estimate of $Y_t$?
+In the context of nowcasting, $Y_t$ would be e.g. current GDP (which is not observed due to publication lags), and $X_t$ is a vector of observable variables at time $t$.
+At each time $t$, the Kalman filter is deployed in two stages.
+The first is the \textit{prediction} stage: given a previous estimate of $Y_{t-1}$, predict $Y_t$.
+The second is the \textit{correction} stage: as more information about $X_t$ arrives, update the estimate of $Y_t$.